fsaavedra0003/Evasion_prediction/README.md

 ## UML

--ML Diagramm created with Lucid (Class, Component and User Diagrams for the project)
+-UML Diagramm created with Lucid (Class, Component and User Diagrams for the project)

+## DDD

+-Creation with Miro of Event Storming file and resulting Diagrams and DDD

 ## Features